DianaWangui/30DayOfDiscipline/python/README.md

 ## Usage

 To run the script, execute it as a standalone program.
 The user will be prompted to answer each quiz question, and the final score will be displayed at the end.

+## Others

+I created another file that works the same as the above but very basic I used it to understand the basics of the game.
+The game can accomodate other questions, I only used two questions when I implemented this